jmilinovich/elasticsearch-tutorial/README.md

 ```

 There's a lot going on here, so let's focus on the key points.
 The mappings describe a new type of document (books).
 Books contain three properties: author, title and content.
 All three are of type string.
 Two are not analyzed and one uses a custom analyzer.
 The analyzer tells lucene how a given field should be tokenized and indexed.
 In this case, full_name_analyzer tokenizes using the custom full_name_tokenizer.
-This custom tokenizer is of type "witespace", i.e., tokenize on whitespace.
+This custom tokenizer is of type "whitespace", i.e., tokenize on whitespace.
 The custom analyzer also defines filters such as lowercasing tokens, unicode normalization and much more.

-To construct an index, library, all we need to do is save the above schema as a json and run the following code (from within src directory):
+To construct an index named "library", all we need to do is save the above schema as a json and run the following code (from within src directory):

 ```
 >> curl -XPUT http://localhost:9200/library -d '@schema.json'